 WSU's instance of the Canvas learning management system isn't set up for marketing products or services.
 Individual instructors can create course announcements for their students if there are upcoming events related to their classes.
 We also have a Student Resources global menu item in every course that links students to a website maintained by Student Access & Success.

 Public conferences and events cannot be hosted in Canvas.
 Reference policy on External Users for more information.

 Academic Program Information

-Basic information about a program including resources, tracks, requirements, etc. can be listed on a University website
+Basic information about a program including resources, tracks, requirements, events, etc. can be listed on a University website

 Student Clubs and Academic Groups

 Student-run clubs, academic groups, and events work better in a forum/discussion-focused setting.
 Teachers in the WSU Online instance of Canvas are given extra permissions that are normally unavailable to students.
 Try using Canvas Free-for-Teachers, Discord, or similar collaboration tools.

 Past courses are stored in Canvas in a read-only state in order to preserve records.
 Data storage limits may impact the length of time in which individual courses may be stored.
 The storage of sandbox and non-banner course material is not a core function of the LMS, so it is highly recommended that backup files are stored in Google Drive and/or BOX.

 External users and guests are not permitted into Weber State University's Learning Management System unless they are faculty/staff member from another institution serving on a WSU program accreditation committee.

 *External users reviewing courses for accreditation purposes will be restricted to a limited access period and monitored by the WSU Online Canvas administrator.